idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

     rm -rf /var/lib/apt/lists/*
 ```

 Now we take the driver pack (NVIDIA BSP) and extract it into the container an clean up after.
-Then we extract the root file system from the JetPack dependencies folder into the BSP's rootfs folder.
+Then we extract the root filesystem from the JetPack dependencies folder into the BSP's `rootfs` folder.
 We can substitute our own root filesystem here to fully customize the device, but that will be covered in a different post.

 ```dockerfile
 ARG DRIVER_PACK